DHBTechnicalInterview/DHBTechnicalInterview/README.md

 This is the DHB Technical Interview software.
-This is what you will need to work with for the technical questions
+This is what you will need to work with for the technical questions.

+This should not go up